Recruit @ Rice

 Marie Bergeron serves as the Director of Career Development for experienced hires in the Jones Graduate School of Business.
 She has enjoyed a long career in academia and career management consulting, including 25+ years in the areas of executive coaching, outplacement, entrepreneurship, and internal corporate career development.
 Ms. Bergeron’s prior experience as a Career Consultant included engagements as an Executive Coach and in Strategy Process Facilitation, as an independent and as employee/contractor for large human resource consulting firms whose corporate clients are among Fortune 100 companies.
 Marie holds Fellow Practitioner status as a Certified Career Management Professional through ICCI and is certified in the MBTI and CareerLeader.
 She is active in professional activities and is Professional Development Officer of the Houston Chapter of NSHMBA and serves as ex oficio Board Member for the GHWCC-Greater Houston Women’s Chamber of Commerce.
 Marie is also a member of the HBS Club, HACE, TiE, United Nations Association (UNA), MBACSC and the Asian Society.
 She holds a BS and an MS in Education and Counseling from Louisiana State University, as well as an MBA from the Harvard Business School.

-Caitlin Crotty is an Assistant Director in the Career Management Center.
+Caitlin Crotty is an Associate Director in the Career Management Center.
 Prior to joining the Jones School in 2012 she worked in Career Services for the Medill School of Journalism at Northwestern University in Evanston, Illinois.
 Her experience includes coaching graduate and undergraduate students, developing career materials and workshops, and promoting employer relations.
-At the Jones School she serves current students and alumni.
+At the Jones School she serves the full-time MBA population.
 Caitlin received a Bachelor of Music from the University of North Carolina at Chapel Hill and a Master of Higher Education Administration & Policy from Northwestern University.

 Shannon Franklin-Hightower is an Assistant Director in the Career Management Center in the Jones Graduate School of Business at Rice University.
 She has been with the Jones School since 2006 previously working as a recruiting coordinator.
 Her current role as Assistant Director includes coaching students and alumni with their career development as well as managing alumni career resources and job opportunities.
 Prior to joining the CMC Shannon had a career in healthcare administration.
 She holds a BS in Communication Sciences from Texas Woman’s University and is a member the NBMBAA Houston Chapter.